vadimisakanov/vadimisakanov/README.md

 ## Currilucum vitae

 More than 10 yrs professional experience in IT.

-### Objective / Looking for

-Looking for a full-time remote job in infrastructure automation, creating efficient infrastructure, setting up DevOps processes and helping deliver software better and faster.
-Open for short term projects untill enrolled in a full time job.

-Not willing to relocate for now, sorry.
-Able to travel several times a year, including long-term travels up to few months.

 Best work hours - 00.00 - 16.00 UTC, other hours negotiable.